President’s Perspective – July 2024

 Communication Shorts are brief (short) but important items posted for your information and use.
 Send us your ideas and thoughts!

-Columns and articles for the June Bulletin must be received before June 15th.
-Earlier is good!
-Remember, you can always find recent issues of the Bulletin on the Program Books and Information Page.
+The deadline for the May Bulletin is Tuesday, May 14, 2024.
+Keep those cards and letters coming in!
+You can find recent issues of the Bulletin on the Program Books and Information Page.

 Online Directories Available 24-7